 The second pillar of ELI's work is its whistleblowing platform.
 In 2014, ELI launched WildLeaks, the world's first whistleblower initiative dedicated to environmental crime.
-The mission of WildLeaks is to receive and evaluate anonymous information and tips regarding wildlife crime, including corruption, and transform that information into concrete action.
-The purpose is to prevent envi-

-Example of a Crime Map with Targets (Persons of Interest and various entities) ronmental crime and to facilitate the identification, arrest, and prosecution of criminals, traffickers, businessmen, and corrupt governmental officials.
+The mission of WildLeaks is to receive and evaluate anonymous information and tips regarding environmental and wildlife crime, including corruption, and transform that information into concrete action.
+The purpose is to prevent environmental crime and to facilitate the identification, arrest, and prosecution of criminals, traffickers, businessmen, and corrupt governmental officials.